Ashes110/libft/README.md

 # libft

-"libft" is a library of reimplementations and extensions of some functions in "libc".
+"libft" is a library of reimplementations in "libc" and extensions of some functions.

 # Usage